NASA promises an 'exciting new' moon announcement: Start time, how to listen, and what it could be

 Buckle up for "an exciting new discovery about the moon."
-NASA teased a Monday teleconference to share new science results from its Stratospheric Observatory for Infrared Astronomy (Sofia), an airplane equipped with a telescope.
-"This new discovery contributes to NASA's efforts to learn about the moon in support of deep space exploration," the agency said in a statement on Wednesday.
+NASA on Wednesday teased an upcoming teleconference to share new results from its Stratospheric Observatory for Infrared Astronomy (Sofia), an airplane equipped with a telescope.
+"This new discovery contributes to NASA's efforts to learn about the moon in support of deep space exploration," the agency said in a statement.

 The news is expected to tie in with the Artemis program, which aims to return humans to the moon in 2024 while also developing a moon presence as a stepping stone to the more distant destination of Mars.